General elections in Singapore

 In Singapore, the Parliament is unicameral.
-For the 2020 general election, there are 93 elected seats in Parliament organised into 14 Single Member Constituencies (SMCs) and 17 Group Representation Constituencies (GRCs).
+For the 2025 general election, there are 97 elected seats in Parliament organised into 15 Single Member Constituencies (SMCs) and 18 Group Representation Constituencies (GRCs).
 Each SMC returns one Member of Parliament (MP) while each GRC returns between three and six MPs, at least one of whom must be from the Malay, Indian or other minority communities.
 A group of persons wishing to stand for election in a GRC must all be members of the same political party, or a group of independent candidates.
-The voting age in Singapore is 21.
+The voting age in Singapore is 21, although the age of majority is 18.

-The most recent general election was held on 10 July 2020.
-The People's Action Party (PAP) was returned to power to form the Government with 83 seats, while the Workers' Party (WP) secured ten seats by winning in Aljunied GRC, Hougang SMC and Sengkang GRC.
+The most recent election was last held on 3 May 2025, with the People's Action Party (PAP) winning 87 out of the 97 seats with 65.57% of the popular vote, while the incumbent opposition party, the Workers' Party (WP), won the remaining 10 seats.